 - Parallel Cross-roads:

-Drivers must give way to pedestrians and cyclists on parallel crossroads.
+Drivers must give way to pedestrians and cyclists at parallel crossings.

 - Cyclist tracks: